Olympic Stadium (Montreal): Soccer

-The Olympic Stadium was the home of the NASL's Montreal Manic soccer team from 1981 to 1983.
+Olympic Stadium was the home of the NASL's Montreal Manic soccer team from 1981 to 1983.
 A 1981 playoff game against the Chicago Sting attracted a crowd of over 58,000.
 Several games of the 2007 FIFA Under 20 World Cup were played at Olympic Stadium and drew the largest crowds of the tournament, including two sell-outs of 55,800.

 Olympic Stadium hosted a CONCACAF Champions League quarter-final game pitting the original Montreal Impact – who played primarily in the adjacent Saputo Stadium – against Club Santos Laguna of the Liga MX (Mexico First Division) on February 25, 2009.
 This was the first time an international soccer game took place in Montreal during the winter months.
 The Impact won 2–0 in front of a record crowd of 55,571.
 The stadium was also home to a friendly match between the Impact and A.C.
 Milan of the Italian Serie A on June 2, 2010, before 47,861.

 On July 25, 2009, Olympic Stadium became the first stadium outside France to host Ligue 1's Trophée des Champions, a super cup played by the winner of Ligue 1 and the Coupe de France.
-Over 34,000 attended the game.
-Bordeaux defeated Guingamp, 2–0.
+Over 34,000 attended the game as Bordeaux defeated Guingamp, 2–0.
 The game was held in Montreal to help Ligue 1 break into the growing North America soccer market.

-On March 17, 2012, a record crowd of 58,912 packed Olympic Stadium to cheer on the current version of the Montreal Impact for their MLS debut on home soil, in an entertaining 1–1 draw with the Chicago Fire, setting a new attendance record for professional soccer in Quebec.
-That record was later broken on May 12, 2012, with 60,860 people for a match against the LA Galaxy, also setting a new attendance record for professional soccer in Canada.
+On March 17, 2012, a record crowd of 58,912 packed Olympic Stadium to cheer on the current version of the Montreal Impact for their MLS debut on home soil, in a 1–1 draw with the Chicago Fire, setting a new attendance record for professional soccer in Quebec.
+That record was later broken months later on May 12, with 60,860 people for a match against the LA Galaxy, also setting a new attendance record for professional soccer in Canada.

-On August 24, 2014, the Olympic Stadium hosted the final match of the 2014 FIFA U-20 Women's World Cup.
+On August 24, 2014, Olympic Stadium hosted the final of the 2014 FIFA U-20 Women's World Cup.

-On April 29, 2015, a record crowd of 61,004 attended the final match of the CONCACAF Champions League between the Montreal Impact and Club América, establishing a new record attendance for professional soccer in Canada.
+On April 29, 2015, a record crowd of 61,004 attended the CONCACAF Champions League final between the Impact and Club América, also setting a new record attendance for professional soccer in Canada.

-The Olympic Stadium hosted tournament matches for the 2015 FIFA Women's World Cup along with other stadiums across Canada.
-One notable game was the semi-final match-up between the United States and Germany that took place on June 30, 2015, which drew a crowd of 51,176 people.
-The Americans won 2–0 in front of a largely partisan crowd and then went on to win their record third FIFA Women's World Cup trophy the following Sunday in Vancouver.
-This stadium was originally one of Canada's three candidate venues for the 2026 FIFA World Cup and is expected to get a retractable roof.
+Olympic Stadium hosted several 2015 FIFA Women's World Cup matches.
+One notable game was the semi-final match-up between the United States and Germany that took place on June 30, which drew a crowd of 51,176 people.
+The Americans won 2–0 in front of a largely partisan crowd and then went on to win their third World Cup trophy the following Sunday in Vancouver.
+This stadium was originally one of Canada's three candidate venues for the 2026 FIFA World Cup and was expected to get a retractable roof.
 However, Montreal withdrew from the host city selection process for the World Cup on July 6, 2021.